 These are just three examples.
 If you search the news, you’ll find many more, going back years.

 Because of an increasing number of incidents like these, even the New York Police Department (NYPD) wants you to stop putting your cell phone under your pillow.
-Because it is bad to sleep with your phone charging next to you.
+There’s simply no doubt that sleeping with your phone charging next to you is a bad idea.

-Best Options to Make it Easier Not to Sleep With Your Phone
+Best Options to Avoid Sleeping With Your Phone

-‘How can I avoid phone radiation while sleeping?’
-There are many options.
+You might ask: ‘How can I avoid phone radiation while sleeping?’
+Good news is, there’s a number of options.

 Stop Using Electronics One to Two Hours Before Bed

-If you stop using your phone and other high tech devices one to two hours before bed, you will cut off your exposure to EMF radiation and blue light for a healthy amount of time, as your body prepares to fall asleep.
+If you stop using your phone and other high tech devices one to two hours before bed, you’ll cut off your exposure to EMF radiation and blue light for a healthy amount of time, as your body prepares to fall asleep.

-It will also weaken the compulsion to check email, check your friends on Facebook, or play Candy Crush.
+It will also weaken the compulsion to check email, check social media, or play Candy Crush.
 Activities such as these stimulate the compulsion to stay connected, which will cut in on your sleep time and contribute to sleep deprivation.

 Sleep With Your Phone in Another Room

-One great habit to form to avoid radiation from cell phones and its other health risks is to put your phone in another room while you sleep.
+Another way to avoid radiation from cell phones at night is to put your phone in another room while you sleep.

-For example, you can plug your phone in the kitchen to charge overnight when you go to bed.
-(This habit also makes it much safer to charge your phone, as the exploding phone examples above, show.)
+For example, you can plug your phone in to charge in the kitchen overnight.
+(This habit also makes it much safer to charge your phone, as the exploding phone examples above show.)

 Purchase a Simple, Battery Powered Alarm Clock